 Innovation equals survival.
 It’s well documented that in this age of widespread disruption, companies must innovate continuously, creating new markets, experiences, products, services, content or processes.
 So how can leaders encourage innovation?
 It’s more than recruiting the brightest minds.
 While having the best talent is an asset, people need the right culture to flourish.
 For example, if your office’s working hours are too strict, you could be shutting out qualified candidates who won’t settle for working at a company with an antiquated policy.

-21. Offer mutual evaluations.
+21. Offer mutual evaluations to create happy workplace

 Whether you’re the head of the company or an employee, it’s important to have both sides evaluated.
 By working as a team, you can communicate with one another of your concerns and ask for feedback.
 By doing so, it helps to create a sense of ownership.
 Also, an employee performance appraisal is a process—often combining both written and oral elements—whereby management evaluates and provides feedback on employee job performance, including steps to improve or redirect activities as needed.